RocketChat/docs-old/guides/administration/admin-panel/settings/omnichannel-admins-guide/README.md

 1. Enable Omnichannel on your Rocket.Chat instance
 2. Enable/Disable request comment from the agent when closing a conversation
-3. Enable/Disable acceptance of new omnichannel requests when the agent is idle
+3. Enable/Disable acceptance of new Omnichannel requests when the agent is idle
-4. Enable/Disable continuous sound notification for new omnichannel room/conversation
+4. Enable/Disable continuous sound notification for new Omnichannel room/conversation
 5. Enable/Disable file uploads in the Live Chat widget
 6. Enable/Disable asking the visitor if they would like a transcript of the conversation.
 7. Enter the message to show when asking for a transcript.